 Its no coincidence that almost all Kona qualifiers are very slim and have proper body composition.
 As a coach, this is one of the most challenging and sensitive topics for me to address with my clients.
 I used to ignore this topic with my clients due to the fear of misguiding them or causing harm to the athlete’s health.
 However, I have realized I am doing them a disservice if they are overweight or need to alter their body composition to be at their best.
 This needs to be addressed very carefully and strategically, but it is a key variable that has to be on point if you really want to race at this level.

 My tips to helping achieve this?
-Set Goals and work to gradually improve on your composition.
+Set Goals and work to gradually improve on your composition and start using the best diet pills.
 I recommend weighing yourself 1x a week at the same time each week.
 There is no need to weigh in every day and you have to keep in mind that your weight can fluctuates 5+ pounds every day.
 I prefer to do mine on Friday mornings and recommend my clients do the same.
 Working with a good dietician or nutritionist can be extremely helpful in improving on this area.

 The Ability and Mental Strength to DIG DEEP and HURT

 You have to be able to HURT out there on the course if you want to by successful.
 Ironman is an extremely mental sport and you have to have the ability to use tremendous mental strength to keep pushing through the pain and hurt (which is different than an injury) when you’re out there on the course.
 As the race progresses and your body physically breaks down, your ability justify the pain and keep pushing through it all the way to the finish line is critical.
 In most cases, that only gets harder and harder to do as you get deeper and deeper in to the race.
 If you’d don’t have the ability to keep battling through that, you can most likely kiss qualifying good bye.
 This mental strength and ability to hurt is a skill that can be learned, but it all comes from experience and ultimately passion.